Amazon, Costco not among major retailers shunning MyPillow and its Trump-boosting CEO

 Amazon, based in Seattle, did not immediately respond to questions.
 A Costco executive declined to comment about the company’s relationship with MyPillow.

-Kohls, Bed Bath & Beyond, Wayfair and Texas-based H-E-B Grocery are among the retailers that have cut ties with Lindell after the businessman appeared to have lobbied Trump last week to impose martial law, according to a widely circulated photograph of Lindell’s notes for the meeting as he entered the White House.
+Kohls, Bed Bath & Beyond, Wayfair and Texas-based H-E-B Grocery are among the retailers that have pledged to cut ties with Lindell after the businessman appeared to have lobbied Trump last week to impose martial law, according to a widely circulated photograph of Lindell’s notes for the meeting as he entered the White House.

 The photo sparked an outcry on social media, with many people calling on retailers to dump MyPillow products and some Trump supporters saying they will boycott stores that cease to carry MyPillow.

-Bed Bath & Beyond and Kohl’s have said they dropped Lindell because of slumping MyPillow sales, not politics.
+Bed Bath & Beyond and Kohl’s have said they will drop Lindell because of slumping MyPillow sales, not politics.
 J.C.
 Penney also stopped carrying MyPillow last year, citing decreased customer demand.

 Retailers weighing whether to back out of relationships with politically charged products will need to factor more than just economic realities into their calculations, said University of Washington management professor Abhinav Gupta, who researches business and politics.